Cindy Simon Skjodt - Chair

 Among Fonda’s skills set are communication, organization, event planning, human resources and a strong desire to help heal the world, one non-for-profit at a time.
 When she is not behind her desk, Fonda enjoys traveling the world and exploring other cultures.

-Previously, Betsy received a B.S. in Kinesiology from Indiana University-Purdue University Indianapolis with a focus in Sports Management and a Minor In Business.
-Betsy is currently pursuing a Master’s Degree from the IU Lilly Family School of Philanthropy where she also holds a Graduate Certificate in Philanthropic Studies.
-Her love of people and her desire to help others make her a perfect fit in the frontlines of the philanthropic community.
+Betsy joined Samerian Foundation as the Program Officer and Administrative Assistant in June 2014.
+She received a B.S. in Kinesiology from Indiana University-Purdue University Indianapolis with a focus in Sports Management and a Minor In Business.
+In 2018, Betsy received her Master’s Degree from the IU Lilly Family School of Philanthropy, where she also holds a Graduate Certificate in Philanthropic Studies.
+Her love of people and her desire to help others make her a perfect fit in the front lines of the philanthropic community.
 Ms. Niedermeyer is responsible for the day-to-day business operations of the Foundation and its communication needs.
 Betsy's strong skill set includes organizational, analytical, web design and information technology.

 Tammy Owen - Grants Administrator and Accounting Associate